isomerpages/sportsg-safesport/index.md

       id: textcards
       cards:
         - title: Student Athlete Season!
-          description: What type of team mate are you?
+          description: What type of teammate are you?
 Find out this 2024/25 SUniG and POL-ITE season
           linktext: Play the Game
           url: https://www.safesport.sg/upstander-test/